mozilla/gecko-dev/toolkit/components/uniffi-js/README.md

    - UniFFIScaffolding.cpp is a facade that wraps UniFFIFixtureScaffolding, and UniFFIGeneratedScaffolding if enabled, to implement the interface.

-- `ScaffoldingConverter.h`, `ScaffoldingCall.h` contain generic code to make
+- `ScaffoldingConverter.h` contain helper code to convert values between JS and Rust.
+This is used by the generated code to make scaffolding calls.
-  the scaffolding calls.
-In general, we try to keep the logic of the calls in these files and limit the generated code to routing call IDs to template classes defined here.

 - `OwnedRustBuffer.*` implements a C++ class to help manager ownership of a RustBuffer.